planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

     }
   }

-Apart from the fields that you add to the feature type in your mapping definition, GeoGit will always add an ``id`` field with the OSM Id of the entity.
+Apart from the fields that you add to the feature type in your mapping definition, GeoGig will always add an ``id`` field with the OSM Id of the entity.
 This is used to track the Id and allow for unmapping, as we will later see.
 In the case of ways, another field is added, ``nodes``, which contains the Id's of nodes that belong to the way.
 You should avoid using ``id`` or ``nodes`` as names of your fields, as that might cause problems.

 You can also add fields from the original OSM feature without doing any transformation.
 To do so, add the names of the fields to add in a list in the ``defaultFields`` entry.